Adoption of Children Act 1949

-The Adoption of Children Act 1949 was an Act of the Parliament of the United Kingdom.
+The Adoption of Children Act 1949 (12, 13 & 14 Geo.
+6. c.
+98) was an Act of the Parliament of the United Kingdom.
 This legislation liberalised various rules concerning adoption.
 Placement of children for adoption came under the supervision of local authorities, while adopted children were given inheritance rights.
-In addition, the legislation also rejected the notion, implied in the Children Act of 1926, that the mother had to know the identity of the adopter if she could reasonably give consent to adoption.
+In addition, the legislation also rejected the notion, implied in the Adoption of Children Act 1926, that the mother had to know the identity of the adopter if she could reasonably give consent to adoption.
 The Act instead allowed the identity of the adopter to be concealed behind a serial number.
 The act was repealed on 5 November 1993.

-Scope of Power to make Adoption Orders
+Scope of power to make adoption orders

 This section explains that the mother and father of an infant child have the freedom to let someone adopt their child.
-But the choice has to be come to together.
+But the choice has to be reached together.
 The child to be adopted may be from Wales or England and can be adopted by parents in Britain.

-Restrictions on Making of Adoption Orders
+Restrictions on making of adoption orders

 In order to protect the adoptive children, restrictions on age are reinforced.
 No adoption will occur if the adopter is not at least 21 years old, is a relative of the infant, or is the mother or father of the infant.

-Consent to Adoption
+Consent to adoption

 This section sets the rule to make sure all family members are in accordance to the adoption of the child.
 Consequently, an adoption will not take place unless the family of the infant agrees to it.
 Section 3, Number 1 reads: